-Persephone's was a pop-up plant shop.
-It was an installation for art lovers, an inspiration for magic seekers, a destination for plant people.
+Persephone's was a pop-up plant shop - an installation for art lovers, an inspiration for magic seekers, a destination for plant people.

 Through this brief, site-specific space, we explored the human connection to nature through artistic collaborations, botanical assemblages, and sculptural objects inspired by the elusive Queen of the Underworld, Persephone.